In earlier societies, surely there were enough real matter or social needs to generate conflicts.

 Preaching peace and Theology and Peace work with the theological implications of mimetic theory for Christian educators.

-There is also a growing number of authors and bloggers, including Brian McLaren and Richard Beck, who use mimetic theory to analyze religion, conflict and contemporary culture.
+There is also a growing number of authors and bloggers.
+This group includes Brian McLaren and Richard Beck.
+They use mimetic theory to analyse religion, conflict, and contemporary culture.

 building more peaceful personal, religious, political, and international relations.